 - The phone must be assigned to a pickup group on OpenScape Voice. - The phone must be displaying a group pickup alert to pick up the call.
-(If this alert is not displayed, press the pickup feature key.) - The corresponding URI of the call pickup group service provided by the server is configured on the phone.
+(If this alert is not displayed, press the corresponding pickup key.) - The corresponding URI of the call pickup group service provided by the server is configured on the phone.

-An example pickup URI is "\\3" (see "Pickup alert" $\rightarrow$ page 135 for options on visual and audible indication).
+An example pickup URI is "\\3" (see "Pickup alert" → page 141 for options on visual and audible indication).

-Note The BLF pickup code parameter is only relevant when the phone is connected to an Asterisk or RingCentral server.
+The BLF pickup code parameter is only relevant when the phone is connected to an Asterisk or RingCentral server.

-The RingCentral Group Pickup makes it possible to be a part of more than one group, and each of them can be configured per specific key (see "BLF key" $\rightarrow$ page 175).
+The RingCentral Group Pickup makes it possible to be a part of more than one group, and each of them can be configured per specific key (see "BLF key" → page 184).